 You might want to interview a CEO, a stakeholder, or a project leader, for example.
 You must concentrate your efforts on people in positions of leadership and influence.
 We should not just throw in a random statement as a supporting quote simply to tick a box.
 Make sure the quote actually adds value.

 5) Engage readers

 As we mentioned previously, you should write your press releases for both consumers and media professionals.
 For this reason, when writing a press release that attracts media attention, you mustn’t neglect your readers.
 You need to look for ways to keep your readers interested and engaged otherwise they will stop reading.

-To achieve this, experienced PR writers often use the inverted pyramid writing style to keep the reader’s attention.
-This writing style requires you to put the most crucial information at the start of a press release and the least important at the bottom.
+To achieve this, experienced PR writers often use the inverted pyramid writing style to retain the reader’s attention.
+This writing style requires you to put the most crucial information at the start of a press release and the least important information at the bottom.

 No matter what type of news you want to present to media professionals and consumers, press releases are an essential part of your overall marketing strategy.
-However, with thousands of articles and press releases being released daily, learning to write press releases that stand out is necessary.
-Whether on your own or with the help of a PR agency, you need to make sure that you are distributing exciting content to generate more business and reach your target audience.
+However, with thousands of articles and press releases being published daily, learning to write press releases that stand out is necessary.
+You can do this on your own or with the help of a PR agency.
+Whichever route you choose, you need to make sure that you are distributing exciting content that will reach your target audience and generate more business.